Elements Connect

 It’s mandatory that the value in the Jira Text field matches the value defined in the field Template.

-Case 2 - Set Object custom field
+Case 2 - Set Snapshot custom field (multi values)

 Custom field configuration